 - Terns and Fish: White terns carrying fish or feeding their chicks.

 - Terns and Blossoms: Terns perched or flying amongst tree blossoms

 - Terns as Art: “Artistic” images of terns captured with a camera (with or without post-processing effects applied) or that are drawn or painted (and then photographed for submission to the exhibit).
 Let your creative juices flow!

 - Terns just being terns: Terns flying, nesting, preening, sleeping, interacting with chicks, etc.

 Photos taken with any type of camera are welcome.
 As they say, “The best camera is the one you have with you.”
 And sometimes the camera in our pocket is the only one we have when we see the terns doing something interesting.
 Don’t feel as though your photos aren’t worthy of submission because you didn’t use a big camera with a huge lens.
 If you like the photo you took with your cell phone we want to give you a chance to share it with others!

 Some tern behaviors are best captured in video and so there will also be a category for short videos of terns.
 It’s requested that you keep videos to a maximum of 60 seconds in length.

-Thanks in advance for your participation in the 4th Annual Manu o Ku Festival's digital photo exhibit.
+Thanks in advance for your participation in the first ever Manu o Ku Virtual Festival's digital photo exhibit!

-The 2019 White Tern breeding season on Oahu continues to provide numerous outstanding viewing opportunities.
-Join us on Saturday, January 19 for a walk that will take in some of the best of the best white tern nests in the heart of Waikiki.
-Meet behind the stage at the base of the big banyon tree at the Royal Hawaiian Center on Kalakaua Avenue at 9:00 if you'd like to join us.
+The best viewing of breeding white terns on Oahu continues to be in Waikiki so that's where the February White Tern Walk will take place.
+Join us on Saturday, February 15, from 9:00 to 10:30 for a walk that will take in some of the active white tern nesting spots in the heart of Waikiki.
+Meet behind the stage at the base of the big banyan tree at the Royal Hawaiian Center on Kalakaua Avenue at 9:00 if you'd like to join us.
 Please RSVP by text to 808-379-7555.